 My caveat… I’ve tried to do my homework, but the fact is I’m not a microbiologist.
-While I don’t know for certain each of these strains are an identical match, these should get you close if you need to substitute.
+While I don’t know for certain each of these strains are an identical match, these should get you pretty darn close if you need to substitute.

 If the table is too difficult to navigate, you can view/download a PDF by clicking the above image.